Breadcrumb

 Current research

-I have received funding from RJ to establish an international, interdisciplinary network that focuses on narrative, creative expression and clinical practice.
-The network is led by me and Jarmila Mildorf, Paderborn Universität, Christoph Singer, Innsbruck Universität and Cornelia Wächter, Dresden Universität.
-Together we are editors of the Narratives and Mental Health book series published by the academic publisher Brill.
-In the network, we work together with Professor Hans Peter Söder at Ludwig-Maximilians Universität, Munich and the James Loeb society, Murnau, where the work of patron James Loeb is focused.
+I have received funding from RJ to establish an international, interdisciplinary network that touches on narrative, creative expression and clinical practice.
+The network is led by myself and Jarmila Mildorf, Paderborn University, Christoph Singer, Innsbruck University and Cornelia Wächter, Dresden University.
+Together, we are editors for the book series Narratives and Mental Health, which is published by the academic publisher Brill.

-I also have a research project together with Kompetenscentrum Kultur och hälsa, Region Stockholm, in which Jonas Stålheim and I research Kreativ verkstad, a creative activity for patients in Psykiatri affektiva, Stockholm Södra.
+I also have a research project together with Kompetenscentrum kultur och hälsa, Region Stockholm where I research Creative Workshop, a creative operation for patients in affective Psychiatry, Stockholm Södra.